Verism: Hellenistic culture theory

 Another theory presented to scholars in classical academia suggests that verism came about from Greek reactions to the conquering Romans.
 The theory goes that Romans in the Republic privately cherished the Hellenistic culture yet still held onto Republic values.
 This interest leaked similar portrayals seen in the more realistic Hellenistic royal portraits of the Pontic and Bactrian kings of the first half of the 2nd century BC, such as the slight turn of their heads and upward glance of the eyes, into Roman veristic busts.
 As Rome conquered Greece the empire saw an influx of talented Greek artists who were commissioned by the Romans to create their portraits that portrayed both the Hellenistic look and Republic values.
 Greek artists notoriously portrayed foreigners in an unfavorable light as a result of Greek attitudes of superiority.
 For the Romans the Greeks found them not only to be foreigners, yet to be increasingly pompous and unlikeable oppressors.
 Greek artists were little concerned to put the sitter's case favorably and portrayed Romans with an unsympathetic likeness.
 As a result, the Greek artist would maintain the Hellenistic ‘pathos formula’ – turn of the head and neck, eyes looking upward – but the Greek sculptor, rather than adapt the Roman's features to a Hellenistic ruler ideal, had concentrated on bringing out an air of caricature to the face leading to what scholars call veristic portraiture.

-Some scholars refute this theory as being the cause of verism.
-Scholars doubt that Romans would not have been angered by the caricature like portrayal given to them by the Greeks.
+Some scholars have objected to this theory as being the cause of verism by voicing doubt that Romans would not have been angered by the supposedly caricature-like portrayal given to them by the Greeks.
 Many question why the Romans did not punish the Greeks for this obvious slight.
 Yet scholars who are in favor of this theory state that the Romans simply didn't care for this over realistic portrayal.
 The Republic values of that time favored the straightforward and honest Roman citizen who did not need the deceits of art, but instead should be portrayed as they were, without artifice, for this would best bring out their Republican values.
-As a result, some art historians, like R. R. R. Smith, believe verism originated from the negative Greek attitudes, if not somewhat unconscious attitudes, the artists felt towards these particular foreign clients, which was allowed to work itself into the Roman portraits because the artists had been freed from the usual obligation to flatter and idealized the sitter and instead allowed to sculpt without artifice.
+As a result, some art historians, like R. R. R. Smith, believe verism originated from the negative Greek attitudes, if not somewhat unconscious attitudes, which the artists felt towards these particular foreign clients.
+This was allowed to work itself into the Roman portraits because the artists had been freed from the usual obligation to flatter and idealize the sitter and were instead allowed to sculpt without artifice.